Kerry Bishop: Departure

-When her contract came up for renewal in mid-1990, Hartley-Clark realised that she was fed up of working long hours, so she decided to quit the role after twenty months.
+When her contract came up for renewal in mid-1990, Hartley realised that she was fed up of working long hours, so she decided to quit the role after twenty months.
 Of her reason to leave, she stated "Once you start to get out of bed and sit in the toilet at five in the morning wailing, 'I don't want to go!'
 I think it's time to get out."
-Hartley-Clark filmed her final scenes as Kerry in July 1990.
+Hartley filmed her final scenes as Kerry in July 1990.
 She stated that Kerry had been a "wonderful" character to portray and she felt she had had a rewarding experience during her time on Neighbours.

-The decision was taken to kill Kerry off and Hartley-Clark thought that the end was "certainly final."
+The decision was taken to kill Kerry off and Hartley thought that the end was "certainly final."
 The actress believed it was the "only logical way" to write her character out, as Joe and Kerry would not have just ended their marriage.
 She quipped, "If you're going to go, you might as well go with a bang!
 Producers had months to plan Kerry's death and Josephine Monroe, author of Neighbours: The First 10 Years, noted that they chose to make it as poignant as possible.
 On-screen, a newly wed Kerry became pregnant, she was finally accepted into the Mangel family by her stepson Toby (Finn-Greentree Keane; Ben Guerens), and she was persuaded to return to her campaigning roots.
 On 10 September 1990, a heavily pregnant Kerry went to protest against duck hunting with her friend Amber Martin (Alison Whyte).
 Kerry was hit by a stray bullet and both she and her unborn child died.
 Kerry became the second regular character to die in Neighbours, following Daphne Clarke's (Elaine Smith) death in 1988.

-Hartley-Clark reprised her role as Kerry to voice letters to her on-screen daughter, Sky in 2004 and 2006.
-Hartley-Clark rejoined the cast in 2005 in the guest role of Kerry's look-alike Gabrielle Walker.
+Hartley reprised her role as Kerry to voice letters to her on-screen daughter, Sky in 2004 and 2006.
+Hartley re-joined the cast in 2005 in the guest role of Kerry's look-alike Gabrielle Walker.